Kehaar-II/letterboxRemover/README.md

+I got tired of manually cropping anime screenshots, so instead I wrote this.
 # letterboxRemover

-I got tired of manually cropping anime screenshots, so instead I wrote this.
+letterboxRemover is a simple python program which automatically removes the black bars from the edge of an image.

 ## Requirements
+letterboxRemover requires the followings to work:
 - Python 3
 - Pillow